jhong3/Portfolio/README.md

-# Portfolio
-Sample Programs Demonstrating Knowledge of C#
+# Sample Programs Demonstrating Knowledge of C#

-This Github page contains a portfolio filled with various example C# programs that demonstrate methods and functions.
-Every file contains source of the samples and comments describing the nature of each program.
+This Github page contains a portfolio filled with various example C# programs that demonstrate various methods and functions.
+Every file contains source of the samples and comments describing the nature of each program, along with expected output when the program is successfully compiled and executed.
-The committed changes contain modifications done to the programs including new functionality and/or optimizations made to the code.